t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 Another file, `product/resources/products_some_invalid.json`, contains both valid and invalid products, and you use it to check the error handling.

-In your own project you need to create a Cloud Storage bucket and put the JSON file there.
+In your own project, create a Cloud Storage bucket and put the JSON file there.
 The bucket name must be unique.
-For convenience, you can name it as <YOUR_PROJUCT_ID>_<TIMESTAMP>.
+For convenience, you can name it `<YOUR_PROJECT_ID>_<TIMESTAMP>`.

 1. To create the bucket and upload the JSON file, run the following command in the Terminal: